 More than 60 percent of prostate cancers are diagnosed after age 65, and the disorder is rare before age 40.
 In the United States, African Americans have a higher risk of developing prostate cancer than do men of other ethnic backgrounds, and they also have a higher risk of dying from the disease.

-Cancers occur when genetic mutations build up in critical genes, specifically those that control cell growth and division or the repair of damaged DNA.
+Cancers occur when genetic variants (also known as mutations) build up in critical genes, specifically those that control cell growth and division or the repair of damaged DNA.
 These changes allow cells to grow and divide uncontrollably to form a tumor.
 In most cases of prostate cancer, these genetic changes are acquired during a man's lifetime and are present only in certain cells in the prostate.
-These changes, which are called somatic mutations, are not inherited.
-Somatic mutations in many different genes have been found in prostate cancer cells.
+These changes, which are called somatic variants, are not inherited.
+Somatic variants in many different genes have been found in prostate cancer cells.
 Less commonly, genetic changes present in essentially all of the body's cells increase the risk of developing prostate cancer.
-These genetic changes, which are classified as germline mutations, are usually inherited from a parent.
-In people with germline mutations, changes in other genes, together with environmental and lifestyle factors, also influence whether a person will develop prostate cancer.
+These genetic changes, which are classified as germline variants, are usually inherited from a parent.
+In people with germline variants, changes in other genes, together with environmental and lifestyle factors, also influence whether a person will develop prostate cancer.

-Inherited mutations in particular genes, such as BRCA1, BRCA2, and HOXB13, account for some cases of hereditary prostate cancer.
-Men with mutations in these genes have a high risk of developing prostate cancer and, in some cases, other cancers during their lifetimes.
-In addition, men with BRCA2 or HOXB13 gene mutations may have a higher risk of developing life-threatening forms of prostate cancer.
+Inherited variants in particular genes, such as BRCA1, BRCA2, and HOXB13, account for some cases of hereditary prostate cancer.
+Men with variants in these genes have a high risk of developing prostate cancer and, in some cases, other cancers during their lifetimes.
+In addition, men with BRCA2 or HOXB13 gene variants may have a higher risk of developing life-threatening forms of prostate cancer.

 Inherited variations in dozens of other genes have been studied as possible risk factors for prostate cancer.
 Some of these genes provide instructions for making proteins that interact with the proteins produced from the BRCA1, BRCA2, or HOXB13 genes.
 Others act as tumor suppressors through different pathways.
 Changes in these genes probably make only a small contribution to overall prostate cancer risk.
 However, researchers suspect that the combined influence of variations in many of these genes may significantly impact a person's risk of developing this form of cancer.